ahmettkartal/ip-finder-extension/README.md

 # How To Make a Simple Browser Extension?

-## What is an extension
+## What is an extension?

-Plugins are small software that run on browsers and provide additional features to browsers and websites.
-Being very easy to reach in terms of user experience encourages users to use plugins.
-In addition, it is very easy to develop for software developers and increases the popularity of extensions.
+Extensions are small software that runs on browsers and provides additional features to browsers and websites.
+It is very easily accessible in terms of user experience.
+Also, it is very easy to develop for software developers, for these reasons the popularity of extensions is constantly increasing.

 ## Let's build step by step

-In this article, we will make a very small and yet simple plugin that will find the IP address we use.
+In this article, we will make a very small and simple plugin that will find the IP address we use.
 We will use the [Ipify][ipify] API for get the IP information.

 #### 1- Manifest.json file

 We start our project by first creating a folder.
 The first file we will necessarily add to this folder will be manifest.json.
 This file will be a guide file like the contents of our plugin.

 ```sh
 {